-For Local Jobs within a 25 miles of zip code 68410 (Nebraska City Area) Click the button:
+For Local Jobs within a 25 mile radius of zip code 68410 (Nebraska City Area), Click the button:

 For current jobs in Southeast Nebraska through the Nebraska Workforce Development Click Here

 For current jobs in Southeast Nebraska/CareerLink Click Here